 Requirements: Qualified candidates will have a High School Diploma as well as strong written and verbal skills.
 Three years trades experience is preferred.

-Summary of Position: To assist the plant manager in the overall maintenance, upkeep and improvement campus buildings.
-Must be committed to child centered, family focused culturally competent care and strength based treatment.
+Summary of Position: To assist the Superintendent of Facilities in the overall maintenance, upkeep, and improvement of campus buildings.

 Family Connections Specialist

-Summary of Position: The Family Connections Specialist is a Walker employee who has personal experience as the primary caregiver for a child contending with learning, emotional, psychological and/or behavioral challenges.
+Summary of Position: The Family Connections Specialist will have had personal experience as the primary caregiver for a child contending with learning, emotional, psychological and/or behavioral challenges.
 On our Needham Campus, the Family Connections Specialist is responsible for helping to provide a link between caregivers and staff/administration, for assuring that a caretaker/family perspective is reflected in Walker’s policies and procedures, and to serve as a support/resource for caregivers and families.
 Walker embraces the complexity of defining family and family membership.
 Family is broadly defined and we believe that all family constellations are unique.
 Additionally, the Family Connections Specialist must be committed to child-centered, family-focused, culturally competent care and strength-based treatment.

 Requirements: Bachelor’s Degree plus three years of human service experience that demonstrates increasing professional responsibility; valid MA drivers license.
 Experience as the primary caregiver for a child contending with learning, emotional, behavioral, psychological and/or behavioral challenges.